techidaily/site-games-able/source/_posts/fact-checking-are-discords-indolence-notifications-accurate.md

 ## How to Switch Your Discord Status to Idle

- There are a variety of ways to[change your Discord online status](https://www.makeuseof.com/how-to-change-your-discord-online-status/) to reflect your availability on the app.
+ There are a variety of ways to [change your Discord online status](https://www.makeuseof.com/how-to-change-your-discord-online-status/) to reflect your availability on the app.

 ![set idle status on discord](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/03/set-idle-status-on-discord.png)

  If you are using the desktop app, click on your profile icon in the bottom left corner, hover over the**Online** tab, and select**Idle** .
-There is also the option to[set a custom status on Discord](https://www.makeuseof.com/set-custom-discord-status/) .
+There is also the option to [set a custom status on Discord](https://www.makeuseof.com/set-custom-discord-status/) .

 Close